sebastianromerocruz/game-programming-in-assembly/LECTURE_NOTES.md

 In 6502, the only register that can perform math operations is the accumulator (A register), so it is always a good idea to use it to do stuff like translations (even if it's just an increment).

 We said earlier that the tiles were all saved in memory starting at location `$0300`, right?
 Now, if the `c` tile were the first tile to have been loaded up, then this would be the location that we would load.
 But the `c` tile is actually the 14th tile to be saved into memory, so its starting location is actually at memory location `$0333`.
-Let's apply the label `STRNG_STRT` to this location for convenient:
+Let's apply the label `STRNG_STRT` to this location for convenience:

 ```
     STRNG_STRT